nervosnetwork/docs.nervos.org/website/docs/dapp/create-custom-token.md

 ...
 ```

-Lastly, we do the signing and witness data part, just like what we mentioned in the previous tutorial in `transfer-balance` example:
+Lastly, we do the signing and witness data part, just like what we mentioned in the previous tutorial in the `transfer-balance` example:

 ```ts
 // prepare witness data